 A postal worker gets a makeover; HGTV's Taniya Nayak performs a simple, small-kitchen makeover; Vanessa Hudgens tells how she lost weight; barbecued steak fajitas.

-Clinton Kelly ("The Chew"); former Sports Illustrated swimsuit cover model Ashley Graham; Candace Cameron Bure ("Fuller House"); a gluten-free pasta supper.
+A three-course, no-cook feast; former Sports Illustrated swimsuit cover model Ashley Graham shows how to look good on the beach, regardless of one's size; Candace Cameron Bure ("Fuller House") and her daughter, Natasha; a gluten-free pasta supper.

 Beth Behrs ("2 Broke Girls") tells how to eat healthily and inexpensively; HGTV's "The Cousins" give budget-friendly advice; hot Italian sausage burgers.